-Section 5.5a – Cricket State Carnival Rules: – Boys
+Section 5.5a – Cricket State Championship Rules: – Boys

 5.5a.2 All players shall wear cricket attire.

-Playing shirts must display numbers 1 to 12 on the back of the shirts so that they correspond with the carnival program.
+Playing shirts must display numbers 1 to 12 on the back of the shirts so that they correspond with the championship program.

 5.5a.3 The matches shall be played under the current Laws of Cricket (2017)and the experimental laws of Cricket in Australia subject to any variations herein.